dmfutcher/rustfm-scrobble/README.md

 be implemented by the client program.

 ## Status
-*rustfm-scrobble* is _alpha_ quality.
-It is feature complete (authentication, now playing and scrobbles all work correctly), however remains a work in progress and significant API modifications are expected.
+*rustfm-scrobble* is _beta_ quality.
+It is feature complete (authentication, now playing and scrobbles all work correctly), however remains a work in progress and some public API modifications are expected.

 ## License